Picking your Perfect Poppins

 Agency V’s Online Nanny Finder

-When it comes to childcare it is tricky to decide what the best fit for your family is, taking into consideration your daily routines, work, and school schedules, and most importantly, what will work best for your child.
+Regarding childcare, deciding the best fit for your family is tricky.
+You must consider your daily routines, work and school schedules, and, most importantly, what will work best for your child.

 Many families decide on a nanny as their childcare option.
 They find that the in-home, tailored childcare meets all of their needs.
 You would think that choosing between daycare and a nanny might be the biggest decision a family must make.
 Think again.
-Once you decide to hire a nanny, you then have the task of finding a nanny, not just any nanny, but the right nanny for your family.
+Once you decide to hire a nanny, you have the task of finding a nanny, not just any nanny, but the right one for your family.
 How does one even go about finding a nanny, you may ask?
-There are a couple of key options: online nanny and care finder websites or nanny placement agencies.
-Each offer pro’s and con’s.
-We hope this blog highlights the differences between these services and potentially helps with the decision of finding the correct one for your family.
+Several key options exist; online nanny and care finder websites or nanny placement agencies.
+Each offers pros and cons.
+We hope this blog highlights the differences between these services and potentially helps find the correct one for your family.

 What does each entity do?